 The Company provides general contracting and real estate services to certain related party entities that are included in these consolidated financial statements.
-Revenue from construction contracts with related party entities of the Company was \$52.2 million, \$5.7 million and \$1.5 million for the years ended December 31, 2020, 2019, and 2018, respectively.
-Gross profits from such contracts were \$2.0 million, \$0.2 million and \$0.3 million for the years ended December 31, 2020, 2019, and 2018, respectively.
-As of December 31, 2020 and 2019, there was \$8.6 million and \$1.9 million, respectively, outstanding from related parties of the Company included in net construction receivables.
-Real estate services fees from affiliated entities of the Company were not material for any of the years ended December 31, 2020, 2019, and 2018.
+Revenue from construction contracts with related party entities of the Company was \$23.6 million, \$52.2 million and \$5.7 million for the years ended December 31, 2021, 2020, and 2019, respectively.
+Gross profits from such contracts were \$1.7 million, \$2.0 million and \$0.2 million for the years ended December 31, 2021, 2020, and 2019, respectively.
+As of December 31, 2021 and 2020, there was \$4.1 million and \$8.6 million, respectively, outstanding from related parties of the Company included in net construction receivables.
+Real estate services fees from affiliated entities of the Company were not material for any of the years ended December 31, 2021, 2020, and 2019.
 In addition, affiliated entities also reimburse the Company for monthly maintenance and facilities management services provided to the properties.
-Cost reimbursements earned by the Company from affiliated entities were not material for any of the years ended December 31, 2020, 2019, and 2018.
+Cost reimbursements earned by the Company from affiliated entities were not material for any of the years ended December 31, 2021, 2020, and 2019.

-The general contracting services described above include contracts with an aggregate price of \$81.0 million with the developer of a mixed-use project, including an apartment building, retail space, and a parking garage to be located in Virginia Beach, Virginia.
-The developer is owned in part by executives of the Company, not including the Chief Executive Officer and Chief Financial Officer.
-These contracts were executed in October and December 2019 and are projected to result in aggregate gross profit of \$3.1 million to the Company, representing a gross profit margin of 3.8%.
-As part of these contracts and per the requirements of the lender for this project, the Company issued a letter of credit for \$9.5 million to secure certain performances of the Company's subsidiary construction company under the contracts, which remains outstanding as of December 31, 2020.
+The general contracting services described above include contracts with an aggregate price of \$81.6 million with the developer of a mixed-use project, including an apartment building, retail space, and a parking garage located in Virginia Beach, Virginia.
+The developer is owned in part by executives and nonindependent directors of the Company, not including the Chief Executive Officer and Chief Financial Officer.
+These contracts were executed in October and December 2019 and are projected to result in aggregate gross profit of \$3.9 million to the Company, representing a gross profit margin of 5.05%.
+As part of these contracts and per the requirements of the lender for this project, the Company issued a letter of credit for \$9.5 million to secure certain performances of the Company's subsidiary construction company under the contracts, which remains outstanding as of December 31, 2021.